wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/global.rst

   <zeromq_uri>ipc:///alerts-zmq</zeromq_uri>

 geoip_db_path
 ^^^^^^^^^^^^^^^^^^

-This is the full path to the MaxMind GeoIP IPv4 database file.
+This indicates the full path of the MaxMind GeoIP IPv4 database file.

 +--------------------+-----------------------------------------------+
 | **Default value**  | n/a                                           |